-- ▷ Terminal equipment working with the same domain registers as local subscribers at LANCOM VoIP Router and use the SIP proxy in this way. - ▷ Terminal equipment working with the other domain of an active SIP PBX line register themselves as subscribers at an upstream PBX.
+Terminal devices working in the same domain register as local subscribers at the LANCOM VoIP Router and make use of the SIP proxy.

+Terminal devices working with the other domain of an active SIP PBX line register themselves as subscribers at an upstream PBX.